Skip to the content.

 Objectives

 The goal of this lab is to learn more about controllers in Webots via the implementation of state machine to make the robot follow a line.
+You will also run code to investigate sensor values and test motors.

 Pre-requisites